BartMassey/robottour/README.md

    the point cloud given on `stdin`, writing the solution to `stdout`.

+* `nnltour.py` is a modification to `nntour.py` that does
+   limited lookahead.
+Lookahead can be specified with a command-line argument.
+Lookahead 1 is good, 2 is great but too slow on large instances, 3 or more is going to be quite expensive.

 * `pairtour.py` connects nearest available neighbors
    piecewise to find a reasonable tour of the point cloud given on `stdin`, writing the solution to `stdout`.